Zapperz0398/YouTube-Embedder-Enhanced/README.md

 ## License

-This project will be licensed shortly
+This project is licensed under the GNU Affero General Public License v3.0.

+See the [LICENSE](./docs/LICENSE) file for full terms & condition, and see the [COPYRIGHT](./docs/COPYRIGHT) file for attribution and copyright information

 ## Contact